 - Don’t Use Canonical URLs Alongside No-Index: When you set a URL as No-Index, it ignores that URL.
 But if you use Canonical URL on the same page, search engine bots get confused, and it might affect the ranking of your original page.

 “No, you should not combine the noindex with a rel-canonical pointing at an indexable URL (the rel=canonical says they’re equivalent, the noindex says they’re pretty much opposites).
 I’d pick one, but not both.”John Mueller, Head of Spam, Google.

-3. When the Contents of the Pages are Different: Sometimes you might want to use canonical URLs for pages that distantly similar.
-However, if the page content of the pages are not same (at least for the most part), search engine will ignore the canonical request.
+3. When the Contents of the Pages are Different: Sometimes you might want to use canonical URLs for pages that are distantly similar.
+However, if the page content of the pages is not the same (at least for the most part), search engine will ignore the canonical request.

 How to Set Canonical URL for WordPress